dherik/spring-clock-time-machine/README.md

 # Build & Run

-Just build and start the application as any Spring application.
+Just build and start the application as any Spring Boot application.

 # How it works